authelia/authelia/docs/home/architecture.md

 ## Workflow

 Reverse proxies are configured so that every incoming request generates an authentication request sent to Authelia.
-To which Authelia responds to instruct the reverse proxy to let the incoming request pass through or block it because the user is not authenticated or is not sufficiently authorized.
+Authelia responds and will instruct the reverse proxy to either allow the incoming request to pass through, or block it because the user is not authenticated or is not sufficiently authorized.

 ### Step by step